ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-sg.md

 In this guide we will show you how to create several policies that will:

 - deny to deploy resources in the `default` namespace
-- create automatically a ConfigMap in all namespaces excepted `kube-system`, `kube-public` and `kyverno`
+- create automatically a ConfigMap in all namespaces except `kube-system`, `kube-public` and `kyverno`
 - add automatically a label to Pods, Services, ConfigMaps, and Secrets in a given namespace

-#### Policy 1: Disallow deploying deployments in the `default` namespace
+#### Policy 1: Disallow deployments in the `default` namespace

 For our first example we want to deny to deploy resources in the `default` namespace.

 Why?
 Because it's a good practice to isolate workloads/applications with Namespaces.
 One namespace per project/team/...
-So imagine if several diferents teams deploy different applications in the `default` namespace, they will not be isolated.
+So imagine if several different teams deploy different applications in the `default` namespace, they will not be isolated.

-The policy will validate or not if new resources  can be deployed, so we will create a `validate` policy.
+The policy will validate whether new resources can be deployed, so we will create a `validate` policy.

 Create a new policy in a `policy-disallow-default-namespace.yaml` file: